-What is the Infield Fly Rule in Baseball?
+What does the Infield Fly Rule mean in Baseball?

 The infield fly rule is a rule implemented to serve the runners on base.
 This rule is useful for the defense, but not something that can be taken advantage of.